If you want to start a business in the UK, you will need to apply for a UK business visa.

 This depends on the visa that you hold.
 If you are undertaking business activities with a Standard Visitor Visa, you cannot undertake any paid form of work.
 In addition to setting up or running a business as a self-employed person, the standard visitor visa also bans several other things.
 Among them are the following:

 - Getting a job in the UK

 - Working for a company or organisation in the UK

-If you are planning to move to the UK to set up a business, you must apply for a UK business visa beforehand.
-If you are not a permanent resident of the UK, you are required to obtain a visa before entering the country, whether this be business related or just tourism.
-Failure to get a visa could result in your business proposal being denied, deportment, and maybe even losing your business.
-Once you have got a UK business visa, you can also do other activities like conferences and negotiating.
+If you plan to move to the UK to set up a business, you must apply for a UK business visa beforehand.
+If you aren’t a permanent resident of the UK, you must obtain a visa before entering the country, whether for business or tourism.
+If you fail to get a visa, authorities could deny your business proposal, deport you, and you might even lose your business.
+Once you obtain a UK business visa, you can participate in other activities like conferences and negotiations.

-Visitors can travel to the UK on a business visa for up to 6 months at a time.
-You can visit the UK to do business activities such as:
+Visitors may travel to the UK on a business visa for up to 6 months.
+You may visit the UK to undertake business activities such as: